mingtang/mingtang.github.io/_posts/photography/2015-08-11-switzerland.md

 <div class="img-parent">
 <img src="/images/photography/full/DSC03548.jpg" alt="San Juan." style="height:60%;width:60%;"/>
 </div>
 Mt.
 Matterhorn in the cloud.
 Matterhorn is a symbol of Alps.
 It's only 4478m high, not much different from Mt.
-Whitney, but is the sixth most dangerous mountain in the world.
+Whitney which summited in 2014, but is the sixth most dangerous mountain in the world.

 <div class="img-parent">
 <img src="/images/photography/full/RI020485.jpg" alt="San Juan." style="height:90%;width:90%;"/>